shivannis/xandr-docs-public/xandr-docs/articles/monetize/negotiate-deals-with-sellers.md

 As a buyer, the best way to find deals is to browse seller packages, which are pre-made combinations of inventory and/or data that can be immediately converted into deals or can be used as a jumping-off point for custom deal negotiations.
 For more details, see [Get Deals from Seller Packages](get-deals-from-seller-packages.md).

-## Deals with External Supply Partners
+## Deals with external supply partners

 At this time, Xandr supports deals with the following external supply partners: